Nutrition

 3. Incorporate Warming Spices

-Spices are powerful allies in Ayurvedic cooking:
+Spices do a lot of work in Ayurvedic cooking:

 • Ginger: Supports digestion and reduces inflammation